airdgo/airdgo/README.md

 - **Backend**: FastAPI | Flask | NestJS | Express | SQL databases
 - **Tools**: Docker | Git

-🎲 When I'm not coding, you'll probably find me hitting the trails on my mountain bike, chasing that next adrenaline rush. 🚴‍♂️
+🎲 When I'm not coding, you'll probably find me hitting the trails on my mountain bike, running or swimming

 🔗 You can reach me on [LinkedIn](https://www.linkedin.com/in/vlad-dragoi)